theQRL/theqrl.org/content/blog/2021/qip016-reduce-emission-schedule/index.md

 date: 2021-10-22
 author: "Jack Matier"
 title: "QRL Improvement Proposal 016 (QIP-016) Pre-vote Synopsis: Reduce emissions rate of the network"
-summary: "To reduce the emissions rate of the network by a multiplication a factor of 0.4x which has been determined through both network and transaction analysis, and with regards to the future economic incentives of Proof-of-Stake."
+summary: "To reduce the emissions rate of the network by a multiplication factor of 0.4x which has been determined through both network and transaction analysis, and with regards to the future economic incentives of Proof-of-Stake."
 featured_image: blog.qip016.header.png
 categories:
   - technical